mingy6237/ece1779project_k8s/README.md

 - **Adjusting Stock**

   - From the items table or item detail page, open the **Adjust Stock** modal.
-  - Select a location, choose Add/Remove, enter a positive quantity and a reason (and optional reference), then submit.
+  - Select a location, choose Add/Remove, enter a positive quantity, then submit.
   - The UI validates input, prevents removing more than existing stock, and updates affected views immediately; other sessions see updates via WebSocket.

 - **Working with Alerts**

-  - Open the **Alerts** page to view low‑stock and out‑of‑stock alerts, filter by status (All/Open/Acknowledged/Resolved), and review key details (SKU, location, quantities, thresholds).
+  - Open the **Alerts** page to view low‑stock and out‑of‑stock alerts
-  - Managers can acknowledge, resolve, or snooze alerts; staff have view‑only permissions.

-- **Using the Audit Log**
-  - The **Audit Log** page lists all inventory adjustments with who changed what, where, by how much, and why.
-  - Use item search, location filters, and date ranges to narrow results; pagination helps navigate large histories.
+  - Users can resolve alerts by adding stock.

 ## 7. Development Guide